 - One medium head of cauliflower

 - Fresh chives to taste (optional)

-- Place cauliflower into a high-speed blender with a couple of tablespoons of water and puree until smooth.
-Empty into a bowl.
-This will yield roughly 2 - 2 1/2 cups of pureed cauliflower.
+- Place cauliflower into a high-speed blender with two tablespoons of water and puree until smooth.
+This will yield roughly 2 to 2 1/2 cups of pureed cauliflower.

 - Add the onion cream back into the blender with the cauliflower cream.
 Add lemon juice and salt.

 When I told my wife that I was making sour cream out of cauliflower, she was skeptical.
 She was skeptical when I talked about the onion cream.
 Her skepticism remained as I measured lemon and salt into the blender.

 Even as I put the plate of fresh, hot roasted potatoes alongside a bowl of cold, creamy cauliflower cream in front of her, she was skeptical.
 But then she took a bite and was a skeptic no more.

 She loved it.